12 firefighters suffer chemical burns following hazmat incident in Cambridge

 They were transported to Boston hospitals and have since been released.

-Many of the firefighters hospitalized are part of the Cambridge Fire Department’s hazmat task force, so Boston hazmat teams were called in for assistance.
+Many of the firefighters hospitalized were part of the Cambridge Fire Department’s hazmat task force, so Boston hazmat teams were called in for assistance.

 An investigation revealed that the chemicals involved were a food-grade peroxide and ammonia that combined, Cahill said.